capcodigital/interview-questions/frontend.md

 ## Questions
 Below are the main areas Frontend team will focus our assessment of candidates on:

- <kbd>Assessment is done against the technology/skill set applied for </kbd>
+ <kbd>Assessment is done as per the technology/skill set applied for </kbd>

  <kbd>Knowledge, skill level is expected based on the Job level</kbd>